top of page

 c. make decisions.

-14.4 The Board meeting agenda is equally as important because it shapes the information flow and subsequent discussion at meetings.
+15.5 The Board meeting agenda is important because it shapes the information flow and discussion at Board meetings.
 The agenda shall be prepared by the Chair in consultation with the President.
-However, any Director may request items to be added to the agenda for upcoming meetings by notification to the Chair – usually at least one week prior to the meeting.
+However, any Director may request items to be added to the agenda for the upcoming meetings by notifying the Chair – usually at least one week prior to the meeting.

-14.5 In order for a decision of the Board to be valid, a quorum of Directors must be present.
+15.6 In order for a decision of the Board to be valid, a quorum of Directors must be present.
 A quorum is half the Board (or, if the number is not a multiple of two, then the number nearest to and greater than half).
+For the avoidance of doubt, board resolutions can only be passed at a single-sitting Board meeting and not at a “split” session.

-14.6 If a Director is any way interested (directly or indirectly) in any matter arising for decision at a directors’ meeting, he or she should disclose the nature of the interest and should not be present/participate nor vote in the meeting.
-However, the Chair may make an exception and permit him/her to be present/participate and/or vote in the meeting.
+15.7 If a Director is in any way interested (directly or indirectly) in any matter arising for decision making at a Board meeting, they should disclose the nature of the interest and should not be present/participate nor vote in the meeting.
+However, the Chair may make an exception and permit the Director to be present/participate and/or vote in the meeting.
 The reason for such exception should be noted in the minutes of that meeting.

 Anchor 1